Black History Month in OKC - MetroFamily Magazine

 Bonus:

-The Oklahoma City Thunder is celebrating Black History Month by hosting an artwork contest for students.
+• The Oklahoma City Thunder is celebrating Black History Month by hosting an artwork contest for students.
 Students in grades 9-12 are invited to submit artwork inspired by an experience, a moment or an individual in Black history.
-Winners will be chosen during the Thunder game on Feb.
-27. Winners get Thunder gear, a play autographed item, plaque and game tickets.
+Winners get a Thunder prize pack.
 Entry deadline is Feb.
-5th.
+7.

 See